-A data repository may impose limits on the size of the data returned.
+A data repository may impose limits on the size of the data sent to and returned by the repository.
 This might be because of limitations imposed by the back-end database being used or because of the need to manage the load placed on the server.
 For example, MongoDB databases have document size limits (16 megabytes) which limit the size of a query that can be sent to a repository and the size of a single repertoire or rearrangement object that is returned.
 As a result a repository might choose to set a maximum query size.

 Size limits can be retrieved from the info endpoint.
+These limits are repository wide (the same for all endpoints).
 If the data repository does not provide a limit, then no limit is assumed.

-Field Description max_siz The maximum value for the size query parameter.
-Attempting to retrieve data beyond this maximum should trigger an error response.
-The error response should include information about why the query failed and what the maximum size limit is. max_que The maximum size of the JSON query object.
+Field Description The maximum value for the size query parameter.
+Attempting to retrieve data from a repository beyond this maximum should trigger an error response.
+The error response should include information about why the query failed and what the maximum size limit is. max_que The maximum size (in bytes) of the JSON query object.
+Attempting to send a query to a repository larger than this size should trigger an error.

-Reference Implementation
+ADC API Reference Implementation